alexlihengwang/flashcard/readme.md

 To run this script, you will need the lexicon saved as `word_data.txt` within the same directory as the script.

-`word_data.txt` should contain a single JSON object of the form:
+`word_data.txt` should contain a single JSON object with the following format:

 ```JSON
 {